georglauterbach/libbash/README.md

 This module provides a very strict set of error primitives (`set -e`, etc.) to show and handle errors.
 The use of this module is recommended, but the set of rules imposed by this module is very strict.
-One might want to circumvent some of the strictness by manually reverting some settings, for example with `set +e`.
+One might want to circumvent some strictness by manually reverting some settings, for example with `set +e`.

 ### `log`

-This module provides the `log` function. `log` is invoked by specifying the log level
+This module provides the `log` function. `log` is invoked by first specifying the log level:

 1. `tra` or `trace`
 2. `deb` or `debug`